+4 CONFERENCE

+Encourage • Equip • Exemplify • Empower

 SEPIEMBER 11, 2018

-FIRST BAPTIST PINEVILLE / 901 MAIN STREET, PINEVILLE, LA $71360\,$ www.fbcpineville.net/events/e4-preaching-conference
+FIRST BAPTIST PINEVILLE / 901 MAIN STREET, PINEVILLE, LA 71360

-REG ISTER ONLINE AT

-Keynote Speaker:

-Dr. Blake Newsom

-Join us for this one-day expository preaching conference including breakout sessions featuring professors from NOBTS, SWBTS, and LC!
+www.fbcpineville.net/events/

+e4-preaching-conference
-Adams from page 2

-the windshield wipers," Adams said, adding the friend driving the car stopped so he could get in.
+8 Louisiana Churches Adams from page 2 the windshield wipers," Adams said, adding the friend driving the car stopped so he could get in.
 Upon arriving back at LC, the group of guys tried catching him again.
 "I somehow got away, but there I was in wet pajamas hopping on top of cars to escape, and when I landed on top of one of the cars, it buckled in," Adams said, recalling some of the antics of his classmates.

-After their wedding ceremony and a short honeymoon

-in Mississippi, Adams preached a revival at Antioch Baptist Church in Rayville.
+After their wedding ceremony and a short honeymoon in Mississippi, Adams preached a revival at Antioch Baptist Church in Rayville.
 He was called to pastor the church, and accepted the position as his first pastorate with a salary of \$25 a week.
 "I learned a lot with my first church.
 I learned that I knew very little, and that I wasn't the boss.
 God was the boss," he said.
 After nearly three years at Antioch, Adams became the pastor at North Central Baptist Church in Delhi.
 He served as pastor at Magnolia Baptist Church in Franklin Parish, then later at Fort Necessity Baptist Church.
 Ministering to hundreds of folks through the years, and dealing with their pain and joy, can be overwhelming at times, Adams said.
 Squabbles arise in a church, and the pastor often shoulders the burdens of many.
-He said that at one point he was so discouraged in his ministry, he shouted at the Father.
+He said that at one point he was so discouraged in his ministry, he shouted at the "I was outside by a Hackberry tree, and I looked up and yelled, 'God, you can have this job; I won't never preach again," Adams said, adding three days later, he was asked by a pulpreach at another church.

+pit search committee to come

+He would go on to serve

+as the pastor at Lone Cherry

+Baptist Church for nearly 17

+LOUISIANA

+years and then later 18 years at

+Coax Baptist Church in Baskin.

+Father.

-Doyle Adams returned to pastor Lone Cherry Baptist Church in October 2012.
-He had previously served as its pastor for 17 years.
-Photo by Sarah Bartnick various churches in about four parishes.
-He became the interim pastor at Lone Cherry Baptist Church, and after a year, accepted the role as full-time pastor, again, where he continues to serve today.
+that I can say Doyle Adams returned to pastor Lone Cherry Baptist Church how I have been in October 2012.
+He had previin ministry so ously served as its pastor for 17 long.
+God has years.
+Photo by Sarah Bartnick been patient,

+good and His mercy extends from everlasting

+After five years at FBC Gilbert,

+Adams spent a year preaching in

+various churches

+in about four

+parishes.
+He

+became the

+interim pastor

+at Lone Cherry

+Baptist Church,

+and after a year,

+accepted the role

+as full-time pastor, again, where

+he continues to

+"It is by

+God's grace and

+the strength of

+my wife Sue,

+serve today.